techidaily/site-program-issues/source/_posts/stability-guide-resolving-rocket-leagues-persistent-crashing-issues.md

 The long-anticipated horror game Resident Evil Village has finally been out.
 However, not all gameplay is smooth – quite a few players are reporting the lag between the cutscene and the voicelines issue.
 If you happen to be in the same boat, don’t worry.
 Here are four fixes that could help you get rid of the problem.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Table of contents

 * [Fix 1: Verify game integrity](https://tools.techidaily.com/drivereasy/download/)